Skip to content

 Definitions#

-A peer is a pair consisting of addr (IPv4/6 address) and port (port number).
+A peer is identified by a pair consisting of an addr (IPv4/IPv6 address) and a port number.

-A peer management structure is a tuple, (G, B, C), where:
+A peer management structure within a node can be represented as a tuple (G, B, C), where:

-• G represents the set of good peers,
+• G is the set of known good peers.

-• B stands for the set of banned peers,
+• B is the set of banned peers.

-• C signifies the set of connected peers.
+• C is the set of currently connected peers.

-• Connected peers (C) are a subset of good peers: \(C \subseteq G\).
+• The set of connected peers is always a subset of the good peers: \(C \subseteq G\).

 Peer Penalization and Blacklisting#